 and so much more!

 Pisa is about half an hour from the city of Florence.
-Like usual we were lost bunnies, but we found a wonderful, local angel who had us follow him on his bike to Pisa.
-So it is true what you hear.
-Italians are some of the friendliest people on the planet.
-Pisa is totally worth it.
-We didn’t get to go up to the leaning tower because it was under construction and the lines were long.
+Like usual we were lost bunnies, but we found a wonderful, local who had us follow him on his bike to Pisa.
+So it is true what you hear– Italians are some of the friendliest people on the planet and go out of their way to make your visit pleasurable.
+Pisa is totally worth the stop.
+I didn’t go up to the leaning tower because it was partly under construction and the lines were long.
 Nonetheless, we came back to our hotel room full of memorable pictures.

 1. Grand Canal

 6. San Marco Campanile